rsrini7/Notification-SSE-GLM-Flux/LLMUnderstanding.md

 The implementation of the Transactional Outbox Pattern is a standout feature, ensuring data consistency between the service's database and the message broker, which is critical in distributed systems.

-The solution to Head-of-Line Blocking (a common Kafka anti-pattern) by using separate topics for mass broadcasts (broadcast-events-all) and targeted broadcasts (broadcast-events-selected) is excellent.
+The solution to Head-of-Line Blocking (a common Kafka anti-pattern) by using separate topics for mass broadcasts (broadcast-events-group) and targeted broadcasts (broadcast-events-selected) is excellent.
 This ensures that urgent, small-scale messages are not delayed by large, low-priority broadcasts.

 Robustness and Resilience: